ibm-cloud-docs/citrix-netscaler-vpx/ipsec-guide.md

 {:note: .note}
 {:important: .important}

-# Configuring IPSec Site-to-site VPN in Citrix NetScaler VPX with IBM Virtual Router Appliance
+# Configuring IPSec Site-to-site VPN in Citrix Netscaler VPX with IBM Virtual Router Appliance
 {:#configuring-ipsec-site-to-site-vpn-in-citrix-netscaler-vpx}

 This guide provides step-by-step instructions to configure an IPSec VPN site-to-site connection in Citrix VPX.
 An IBM Virtual Router Appliance (VRA) is used as a VPN peer.